 1. Patient volume fluctuates

 Even the best providers experience attrition.
 In fact, our most recent Patient Perspective survey found that 36 percent of patients have left a healthcare provider in the past two years.
 So while you may be getting a flood of new patients today, the pendulum could easily swing the other way tomorrow.
 For long-term practice success, you need to play the long game.
 Accepting new patients at all times helps keep your patient roster at a healthy level, so your practice will remain profitable despite occasional ebbs and flows.
-Sure, this might mean you have a higher volume of patients during busy periods, but it will level out in the long term.
+Sure, this might mean you have a higher volume of patients during busy periods, but it will level out in the long run.

 2. It’s bad for business

 Just like with any other type of business, turning away customers is not good for your bottom line.
 Once they’ve been turned down, patients won’t return to your practice to try and make an appointment again.
-Plus, when people find a doctor they like, they want to refer family members and friends.
-If you stop accepting new patients, you may find yourself having to decide whether to give preferential treatment to some or turn away everyone across the board.
-Either way, you risk losing existing patients to providers willing to treat their loved ones.
+Plus, when people find a doctor they like, they often want to refer family members and friends.
+If you stop accepting new patients, you may find yourself having to decide whether to give preferential treatment to those who have been referred or turn away everyone across the board.
+Either way, you risk losing existing patients to a provider who is willing to treat their loved ones.

 3. Temporary closures cause uncertainty

 Some amount of patient turnover is to be expected.
-Which means unless you’re retiring from medicine, a ban on new patients is never permanent.
-This makes it hard for other doctors, insurers, and existing patients to keep track of your current status.
-Your fellow physicians could stop referring you, because they won’t want to recommend a provider who might be unavailable to someone who needs medical attention now.
-It’s much easier for everyone to suggest a doctor who takes an always-open approach to patient acquisition.
+Which means unless you’re retiring from medicine for good, a ban on new patients is never going to be permanent.
+Temporary closures make it hard for other doctors, insurers, and existing patients to keep track of your current status.
+Your fellow physicians could stop referring you because they won’t want to recommend a provider who might be unavailable to a patient needing immediate medical attention.
+It’s much easier to recommend a doctor who takes an always-open approach to patient acquisition.
 Again, growth should be an ongoing strategy for your practice — not an occasional project.

 How to best handle lots of patients